netdata/netdata/docs/guides/deploy/ansible.md

 #### Set your SSH key (optional)

-If you use an SSH key other than `~/.ssh/id_rsa` for logging into your nodes, you can set that on a per-node in the `hosts` file with the `ansible_ssh_private_key_file` variable.
+If you use an SSH key other than `~/.ssh/id_rsa` for logging into your nodes, you can set that on a per-node basis in the `hosts` file with the `ansible_ssh_private_key_file` variable.
 For example, to log into a Lightsail instance using two different SSH keys supplied by AWS.

 ```conf
 203.0.113.0  hostname=ansible-01  ansible_ssh_private_key_file=~/.ssh/LightsailDefaultKey-us-west-2.pem